pypingou/inc_os_autosd/reference_integration/README.md

 ## Building

 Note: Add `--define-file build/vars-devel.yml` to the build command if using for local development, which sets the root password to "password".

+This folder provides two images:

+* `platform-execution.aib.yml`: a base image to run bazel and build components;
+* `platform-target.aib.yml`: an image to run components built in the exectuion platform (previous item).

 ### Bare Metal